BranchofLight/SimpleChatJS/README.md

-# RemoteJS
+# SimpleChatJS
-A remote control for basic interaction with the browser of a PC from a phone.
+A simple chat for simple people.